 - To sow a cover crop while vegetable crops are still producing: Remove mulch from around plants and rake the area smooth.
 Your cover crop will get a good start but will not interfere with vegetable plant growth.

 - Now let’s plant: The seed must directly contact soil to germinate.
 Use the amount of seed shown in the chart.
 Broadcast the seed by hand or with a hand-held broadcast seeder, preferably before a rain, and gently rake seeds evenly into the soil.
 Then walk on the seeds to press them into the soil.
 Mixing seeds with soil or compost will make it easier to distribute the cover crop seeds evenly by hand.

 - Winter wheat and winter rye will produce massive root systems- great for breaking up tight, clay soil.
-They are also difficult to turn under in the spring unless you have access to a tiller.

 |Type (L = legume)||Amt. (oz.) to Sow

 germination.
 Hardy and

 reseed itself.
 Not hardy.

 |Forage radish*||4||late summer/fall||spring||Large white roots break up clay soil.